Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Summary

-In this chapter \sigame has been presented, a code that simulates the molecular line emission of galaxies via a detailed post-processing of the outputs from cosmological SPH simulations.
-A sequence of subgrid prescriptions are applied to a simulation snapshot in order to derive the molecular gas density and temperature from the SPH particle information such as SFR, gas density, temperature and metallicity. \sigame stands out from other methods of its kind by combining cosmological galaxy simulations with the following aspects:
+In this chapter we have presented \sigame, a code that simulates the molecular line emission of galaxies via a detailed post-processing of the outputs from cosmological SPH simulations.
+A sequence of sub-grid prescriptions are applied to a simulation snapshot in order to derive the molecular gas density and temperature from the SPH particle information, which includes SFR, gas density, temperature and metallicity.

-\begin{enumerate} \item {\it Local FUV field and cosmic ray ionization rate}\\ In \sigame, the energetics of the ISM are driven by the local star formation rate density, which is what sets the local FUV and cosmic ray field, i.e. \g0 and \cri respectively, and thus the heating and ionization of the gas.
-Unlike other simulations, \sigame can therefore be used to study resolved properties within a galaxy, as for example line ratios and \aco factors.

-\item {\it Multiphase ISM}\\ The partly ionised gas in the SPH simulation is first cooled down to a cold neutral phase by including only heating by cosmic rays, counter-balanced by cooling via metal line emission, recombination processes and free-free emission.
-In a second cooling step, \sigame determines the internal radial temperature profile of each GMC by considering cosmic ray heating and photo-electric heating by FUV photons as wells as cooling by \h2, CO, \oi, \cii lines in addition to gas-dust interactions.